WonilH/yellow_ketchapp/server/README.md

 go run .
 ```

-The server listens on `:50051` by default and implements a simple `Greeter` service.
+The server listens on `:50051` by default and implements a simple `Greeter`
-It also serves the `ImageService` API.
-Place any image files you want to expose
-in the `images/` directory.
-Clients can query the available filenames using the
-`ListImages` RPC and download a specific file with `GetImage`.
+service.